1915 Auckland Rugby League season: Semi-final

+The death of Charles Savory was confirmed recently and there was much lamenting of his death at Gallipoli.
+Players wore white arm bands in his memory along with Charles Hally, William Moeki, and Miller, who had all been killed at Gallipoli.
+It was also reported that Edward Fox and George Seagar were on the front lines.
+Dougie McGregor and Mason had their tries singled out as two of the most outstanding ever seen at Victoria Park, McGregor scything through the North Shore backs to graze the posts to score while Mason made a strong "cork screw run" beating several Grafton backs to score by the posts.
+Mason had recently joined the side and was a Māori player who had played rugby in the South Island.

 Final

+Heavy rain set in before the game and the field was covered in water in many areas.
+North Shore won the match to claim the first ever Roope Rooster title by 10 points to 7.

 Top try scorers and point scorers

-The following point scoring lists include both Senior Championship matches and the Roope Rooster competition.
+The following point scoring lists include both Senior Championship matches and the Roope Rooster competition but does not include the exhibition match at the Patriotic Carnival between Grafton and City.
 Unlike in previous seasons where there were several matches with incomplete scoring lists the 1915 season was well reported by the New Zealand Herald and only two tries were unattributed (one for Ponsonby and one for Newton).
 For the second year in a row the outstanding Karl Ifwersen easily topped the point scoring lists.
+Ifwersen, Paul, and Ernie Asher all kicked goals from marks (when they or a teammate caught a kicked ball on the full within goal kicking range) which were worth 2 points.

 Charity Carnival

 Then on 3 July a "Patriotic Carnival" was held involving the Auckland Hockey Association, Auckland Rugby League, Auckland Rugby Union, and the Auckland Football Association.
 In addition there was a golf competition and a school basketball competition.
 Over 15,000 people crammed into the Auckland Domain to watch the matches.
 In the league matches Grafton Athletic defeated City Rovers by 15 points to 10.
 For Grafton tries were scored by Bob Mitchell, Roope (2), and Tom Haddon, while for City George Asher and William Mincham scored tries with Ernie Asher kicking a conversion and penalty.
-In the second grade match City Rovers beat Mangere 8 points to 3, and in the fourth grade match the Manukau Rovers defeated Ponsonby United by 8 points to 3 also.
+In the second grade match City Rovers beat Māngere 8 points to 3, and in the fourth grade match the Manukau Rovers defeated Ponsonby United by 8 points to 3 also.